 Creamy Hummus with Harissa Oil

-Life is full of firsts.
-I can still recall the first time I ate hummus.
 Ottolenghi, the authority on all things Middle Eastern, claims that s a ‘hummus war’ rages on in the Middle East.
 Hotly disputed is, who can lay claim to the best version.
-My creamy hummus with harissa oil isn’t an Ottolenghi’s recipe, but my take on how I’d make it if I worked at a falafel stand.
-It is as the title suggests.
-Smooth and creamy.
+My creamy hummus with harissa oil isn’t an Ottolenghi’s recipe, but my take on this Middle Eastern staple.
+It is super smooth and creamy.

+I can still recall the first time I ate hummus.
+In the late 80’s I visited Israel to work on a kibbutz.
+After leaving the Kibbutz, we spent some time traveling this culturally rich and diverse country.
 On the cobbled streets of Old Jerusalem, I ate my first falafel.
 Crispy deep-fried chickpea balls, served in a warm pita bread, stuffed with hummus, a drizzle of tahini and a fresh cucumber and tomato salad.
-A heavenly delight that became a daily ritual.
-This was authentic street food for only 1 shekel, a welcome salvation for a ravenous backpacker.
+And forever, I’ve been hooked.

 Creamy Hummus with harissa oil

-Makes about 300ml
+Makes about 300 ml

-400g tin chickpeas
+400 g tin chickpeas

 1 clove garlic